TylerB260/sqlite-nfs-chemotherapy/README.md

 ## What now?

 Hopefully your SQLite containers are now attending their regularly scheduled chemotherapy appointments and are running smoothly.
 I hope for your sake that everything goes well and that there isn't a freak occurence of quadruple the dosage being given or something equally bad.

+Oh, I almost forgot - migrate to something like Longhorn if you're using a Kubernetes cluster.
+That solution actually makes sense instead of using this abomination.